 Hotboxing is smoking a lot of weed in a small, unventilated space – typically in a car, but it can be done in a small room, tent, elevator or any other space that can be sealed from the airflow.
-The whole point is to entrap the smoke in the room and inhale it – thus you will get even higher.
+The whole point is to entrap the smoke in the room and inhale it – thus, you will get even higher.

 Can You Hotbox a Car?

 Yes, you can hotbox a car.
 Cars are usually the first choice for hotboxing amongst weed users.
-They are easily completely sealed and at the same time comfortable enough and offer almost complete privacy – you just have to find a secluded place.
-And you will need to keep the smoke inside, so everything you have to do is rolling up your windows.
+They are completely sealed and at the same time comfortable enough and offer almost complete privacy – you just have to find a secluded place.
+And you will need to keep the smoke inside, so everything you have to do is roll up your windows.

 The point of hotboxing is to get high and have a great time with your friends.
-Also, it isn’t easy to fill up your car with cloud of smoke all alone.
+Also, it isn’t easy to fill up your car with a cloud of smoke all alone.

 Pick a Spot

 Even if consuming weed in your state is legal, you will probably want to do your thing in some secluded place.
-Your garage would be a great spot if you’re sure that your family won’t disturb you, or they don’t mind you consuming weed with friends in a car.
+Your garage would be a great spot if you’re sure your family won’t disturb you or they don’t mind you consuming weed with friends in a car.
 Other good spots would be empty parking lots or even woods near your home.

 Whatever you do, pick a location near your home.
-You definitely shouldn’t drive while high, so you should hotbox in a walkable distance from your house or apartment.
+You definitely shouldn’t drive while high, so you should hotbox within a walkable distance from your house or apartment.
 Since you will probably get home on foot, you should find a place where you can leave your car overnight.

 The other major thing regarding hotboxing is privacy.
 Choose a spot where the smell of weed and noise won’t attract any attention, and don’t leave anything behind.